Accelerynt-Security/AS-Revoke-Azure-AD-User-Session-From-Entity/README.md

 ![RevokeUserSession_Key_Vault_Access_2](Images/RevokeUserSession_Key_Vault_Access_2.png)

-Paste "**AS-Revoke-Azure-AD-User-Session-From-Entity**" into the principal search box and click the option that appears.
+Paste "**AS-Revoke-Entra-ID-User-Session-From-Entity**" into the principal search box and click the option that appears.
 If the app registration also appears, select the option that does **not** match the Application (client) ID of your app registration.
 Click "**Next**" towards the bottom of the page.

 ![RevokeUserSession_Key_Vault_Access_3](Images/RevokeUserSession_Key_Vault_Access_3.png)